-We've tested over 120 printers, and below are our recommendations for the best printers for Chromebook you can buy.
+We've tested over 130 printers, and below are our recommendations for the best printers for Chromebook you can buy.
 You can also see our recommendations for the best home printers, the best inkjet printers, and the best all-in-one printers.

 If you need something modest for general home use, get the Brother MFC-J4335DW, an all-in-one inkjet model.
 It's more compact than the laser models we recommend above, so it takes up less space, and you still get plenty of features, like an ADF-equipped scanner and plenty of connectivity options.
-It's fully compatible with Chrome OS and works straight out of the box without installing any drivers or third-party apps.
+It's fully compatible with Chrome OS and works straight out of the box without installing drivers or third-party apps.
 This model only has Wi-Fi and USB connectivity.
-If you need Ethernet or external storage support (to print off a USB flash drive), you can go with the Brother MFC-J4535DW variant but expect to pay a little more.
+If you need Ethernet or external storage support (to print off a USB flash drive), you can go with the Brother MFC-J4535DW variant, but expect to pay a little more.

 Our best budget pick is the Brother MFC-J1205W, also known as the Brother MFC-J1215 at Walmart.
 It's a good inkjet all-in-one option if you don't print all that often and only need basic features.
 It has a sturdy build, Wi-Fi and USB connectivity, and a flatbed scanner with extendable lid hinges.
 It prints high-quality black and color documents, although you'll have to be patient, as it only prints nine black or six color pages per minute.
 It's not bad for photo printing; it prints very detailed pictures but has trouble reproducing bright, saturated colors and darker tones.

 Last but not least, the cheap printers.
 Our pick is the Canon PIXMA MG3620, a basic inkjet all-in-one model.
 It isn't super sturdy, lacks a display, and only has a flatbed scanner with no ADF, but it produces sharp documents and good-looking photos.
-The main drawback is that it only has a black and tri-color cartridge, and they only yield about 200 black and color prints.
+The main drawback is that it only has a black and tri-color cartridge, yielding about 200 black and color prints.
 The cost-per-print is still low because the cartridges are cheap; it just needs a lot of maintenance.

 For small places like a dorm or bedroom, the HP DeskJet 3755 is a good option.
 You may find it under a different model number as it changes depending on the region and retailer, like the HP DeskJet 3772 or 3722; you can see the variants in our full review.
 It's a super compact all-in-one with Wi-Fi and USB connectivity and a sheetfed scanner.
-It produces reasonably sharp documents and very detailed photos; it's just a little slow, as it can only print up to five black or three color pages per minute.
+It produces reasonably sharp documents and very detailed photos; it's a little slow, as it can only print up to five black or three color pages per minute.
 The main drawback is its page yield, as the ink cartridges are only good for about 100 black and 40 color prints.